 ARIA Roles

 ARIA roles are described using role= in your website code.
 For example, the navigation menu of your site might use role="navigation", or a search bar might use role="search".
-On the outside, to users looking at your site, nothing changes by using an ARIA role markup extension, and all elements function the same way.
-To users with assistive technology, however, roles can provide extra meaning and usability to an important area of the site.
-Roles allow a screen reader to easily convey what the element is supposed to do, what it means, and allow the user to more easily interact with it when needed.
-These are not the only types of ARIA roles used for website accessibility, but they are some of the most common.
+To users looking at your site, nothing changes by using an ARIA role; all elements function the same way.
+To users with assistive technology, however, roles can provide extra meaning and usability.
+Roles allow a screen reader to easily convey what an element is supposed to do and what it means.

-• Landmark roles: these help users navigate websites more easily when using screen readers and other assistive technology (AT).
-These include role="navigation", which is used to highlight groups of links used to click around the site, or role="form" for showing where a user might input some information, like a contact form.
+- Landmark roles: these help users navigate websites more easily when using screen readers and other assistive technology.
+These include

-• Live region roles: these show that an element is dynamic and changes based on certain criteria.
-For example, role="alert" triggers a message, like error messages.
-Another live region role is role="timer" which might be used to show that a user has a limited time before being automatically logged out, or that a deal is ending soon.
+role="alert"triggers a message, like error messages.
+Another isrole="timer", which might show that a user has a limited time before being automatically logged out.

 ARIA Properties

-While roles describe what an element does or what function it is meant to perform, ARIA properties describe more about what the element is.
-ARIA properties and roles are often used together, as a role might describe the function of an element and a property might describe one part of the element.
-Most of the time, though not always, ARIA properties do not change as a user clicks or interacts with a site, while ARIA states do.
+While roles describe what an element does, ARIA properties describe more about what the element is.
+Properties and roles are often used together.
+Most of the time, ARIA properties do not change as a user clicks or interacts with a site, while ARIA states do.
 Since they are used in similar ways, ARIA states and properties are often collectively called ARIA attributes.
-Here are some common types of ARIA properties you might see on a website:
+Here are some common ARIA properties:

 ARIA States

 ARIA states are very similar to properties.
 The key difference is that ARIA states indicate change.
-ARIA states are most useful with live regions, a part of a site that regularly updates, or with alerts, which notify users of important information.
-The following are common types of ARIA states used for web accessibility:
+ARIA states are most useful with live regions or with alerts.

-ARIA are meant to make your site more accessible, and help you overcome accessibility obstacles within your site.
-Some ARIA attributes and roles are easy to implement, while others will require some more coding knowledge.
+ARIA is meant to make your site more accessible and help you overcome accessibility obstacles.
+Some ARIA attributes are easy to implement, while others require more coding knowledge.
 Remember that ARIA is meant to help your web accessibility, and you may not need it.
 If you have an accessibility issue that is restricting important content or functionality from your site, a web developer may be the best option to help you find the right solution with ARIA tags.